 I saw him in a dream.
-I was in a confusing place and was wandering aimlessly through a crowd.
+I was in a confusing place and was wandering aimlessly in a crowd.
 I didn’t see people or faces, just white shadows, and I was pushing my way through.
-Although everyone was familiar I was ignoring them because I was looking for something, or someone, but what or whom I did not know.
-Then the crowd parted and there he was: Skipper, my grandfather: A brilliant light radiating love and warmth.
-No face, no body, just a light.
+Although everyone was familiar I was ignoring them because I was looking for something, or someone, but what or whom it was I did not know.
+Then the crowd parted and there he was: Skipper, my grandfather — a brilliant light radiating love and warmth.
+No face, no body, just light.
 He was so strong and so bright that I began to cry.
-I missed his energy, his wisdom, but mostly I just missed his presence.
+I missed his energy, his wisdom, but mostly I missed his presence.
 And then I woke up, crying, sobbing; feeling the separation again after all these years.
-And the amazing thing was that I had not thought of him in a long time — he died in 1976 — but I could still feel his warm presence, his radiance as a unique human being, and somehow I could find him among all the other wonderful souls I have had in my life.
+And the amazing thing was that I had not thought of him in a long time — he died in 1976 — but I could still feel his warm presence, his radiance as a unique human , and somehow I could find him among all the other wonderful souls I’ve had in my life.
 For he was truly one of a kind, my grandfather Skipper.

 Sydney Nelson Patton (1882-1976) was born into the world of another era.
-During his life he arguably witnessed the greatest change of any generation: when he was young he rode horses, trains and read by candles but during his life he saw the advent of electricity, radio, cars, airplanes, TV and he watched men walk on the moon.
+During his life he arguably witnessed the greatest change of any generation: when he was young he rode horses, trains, and read by candles.
+But during his life he saw the advent of electricity, lights, radios, cars, airplanes, TV, and he saw men walk on the moon.
 During his lifetime the world grew from 1.2 billion (1880) to 4 billion people (1975), he saw the US engage in five major wars, and he lived under 17 US presidents, two of which were assassinated.
 Like many during those times his life was not easy but he never complained.
 The truth is we simply don’t know everything about his life.
 So I write here what I have been able to piece together from photos, documents, family stories and help from Ancestry.com.

 He was born in Buffalo, New York to immigrant parents, like so many during those times.
-His father, Alexander Patton, arrived in the US from somewhere near Edinburgh, Scotland; his mother Florence Bourne, was from Edgbaston, England.
-They moved to Buffalo sometime before 1879 and had three children Arthur Cleveland Patton (1879-1956), Sydney Nelson Patton (1882-1976), and Charles Grover Patton (1884-1957).
-Skipper was just four when his mother died in childbirth along with his sister Mildred in 1886.
-His father subsequently abandoned the family and he was raised by his Aunt Jane (Jane Mildred Bourne Neddleton , 1864-1952) and her daughter Florence (Florence Lillian Neddleton, 1887-1953) who then moved him to Galveston, Texas.
-He was there, in 1900, when the famous Galveston hurricane devastated the area, which he wrote about in 1974:
+His father, Alexander Patton, arrived in the US from somewhere near Edinburgh, Scotland.
+His mother Florence Bourne, was from Edgbaston, England.
+They moved to Buffalo sometime before 1879 and had three children: Arthur Cleveland Patton (1879-1956), Sydney “Skipper” Nelson Patton (1882-1976), and Charles Grover Patton (1884-1957).
+Skipper was four when his mother died in childbirth along with his sister Mildred in 1886.
+His father subsequently abandoned the family and he was raised by his Aunt Jane (Jane Mildred Bourne Neddleton , 1864-1952) and her daughter Florence (Florence Lillian Neddleton, 1887-1953) who moved him to Galveston, Texas.
+He was there, in 1900, when the famous Galveston hurricane devastated the area.
+He wrote about in 1974:

 With the Lord’s help, Aunt Jane, Cousin Florence and I ended up in a weather-beaten haystack not far from the house.
 We burrowed as far as we could in the sodden mess on the lee side of the wind.
 Spent the rest of the long night, guess it was about 1 A.M., wet, cold, scared speechless, living in a state of dumb shock not knowing if one would survive.
 About 2 A.M. the wind shifted to the north, then was when the real damage occurred.

-They then moved to San Jose,California before 1910.
-He next appears in British Columbia, Canada on April 26, 1917 when he joined the Canadian Over-Seas Expeditionary Force and then went to France.
-Growing up he told me he gave up waiting for the US to get into the war so just joined up.
+They moved to San Jose,California around 1910.
+He next appeared in British Columbia (BC), Canada on April 26, 1917 when he joined the Canadian Over-Seas Expeditionary Force and went to France.
+As a child he told me he gave up waiting for the US to get into the war so just joined up.
 On his attestation paper he lists “lumberman and timekeeper” as his trades along with service in the California Infantry.
 He worked for the Canadian Forestry Corps (No. 70 Group) which cut trees in France and provided wood for the front lines.
 Before he shipped out in Aug.
-1917 he must have met his future wife Ivy May Kneebone (1896-1969) whose family had immigrated to BC, Canada from Gunnislake, Cornwall, England after her father had died in South African mines in 1910 .
+1917 he must have met his future wife and my maternal grandmother, Ivy May Kneebone (1896-1969).
+The Kneebone family had immigrated to BC, Canada from Gunnislake, Cornwall, England after her father, George Kneebone, died (I was told) in the South African mines in 1910 .
 The legend was that Ivy was an elevator operator at the new Empress Hotel in Victoria and they met on an elevator ride.
 I have letters from Syd to Ivy from France dated between Sept.
 1917 to Oct.
 1918 so they kept in touch during the war.

-Whatever the story is they were married on June 3, 1919 and moved to Portland, Oregon where their first child, my Uncle Pat (Lawrence George Patton, 1920-2006), was born.
+Syd and Ivy were married on June 3, 1919 and moved to Portland, Oregon where their first child, my Uncle Pat (Lawrence George Patton, 1920-2006), was born.
 The next 8 years years were rough for the young couple.
 Their second child, Franklin Harrison Patton (1922) died from Diphtheria when he was 8 months old.
-Shortly after that they moved to Oakland, California probably to live near Aunt Jane and Cousin Florence who had moved there before 1922, and gave birth to another son, Raymond Nelson Patton (1924-1928).
+Shortly after, they moved to Oakland, California to live near Aunt Jane and Cousin Florence who had moved there before 1922, and gave birth to another son, Raymond Nelson Patton (1924-1928).
 Tragically, Raymond died from spinal meningitis when he was 3.5 years old, something my grandfather talked about in the 1960s with a great deal of sadness and anger at the hospital.
 Finally, in 1930, my mother Mildred Ellen Patton (1930-2003) was born.

-I’m not sure when he started but Skipper began working for the Key System in Oakland in the 1920s, which included streetcars and buses in the east bay area that also connected via ferry to San Francisco (the Bay bridge wasn’t built until 1936).
-Skipper had fond memories of those times and remembers the men singing together on the ferry each morning as they crossed the bay to work in San Francisco.
-Life was hard but much simpler than today and they moved five times in Oakland before living in a house on Poirier St. from 1938 to the mid-1950s
+Skipper began working for the Key System in Oakland in the 1920s, which included streetcars and buses in the East Bay area that connected via ferry to San Francisco (the Bay bridge wasn’t built until 1936).
+Skipper had fond memories of those times and told me stories of the men singing together on the ferry each morning as they crossed the bay to work in San Francisco.
+Life was hard but much simpler than today and folks were genuinely happy.
+They moved five times in Oakland before living in a house on Poirier St. from 1938 to the mid-1950s

 According to my mother things were tough during the depression but they got by with support from friends and family and my grandfather’s job.
-She remembers a typical Christmas stocking filled with oranges and walnuts but not much else.
-Also, she described how people would come door-to-door asking for work or food and Syd and Ivy were almost always able to give them something, no matter how small, because “that’s just they way people were back then.
-They helped each other out.”
+She remembers a typical Christmas stocking was filled with oranges and walnuts but not much else.
+People came door-to-door asking for work or food and Syd and Ivy were almost always able to give them something, no matter how small, because “that’s just they way people were back then.
+They helped each other out.” according to Skipper.

 During the second world war, when my Uncle Pat served in the US Navy in the South Pacific on destroyers under Capt.
 Arleigh Burke, Skipper served as a local air raid warden and supervised black-out drills.
 He listed his job during those times as a “storekeeper.”
 In the mid-1950s they moved into a house on Kales Ave. in Oakland (off College Ave., towards Berkeley) which was given to them by Aunt Jane when she died.

 I remember that house well as I grew up playing in its unique spaces.
-I vividly remember the wonderful backyard with a large swing, full of the smells of nasturtiums, honey suckle and the source of their favorite jam, loganberries.
+I vividly remember the wonderful backyard with a large swing, full of the smells of nasturtiums, honey suckle, and the source of their favorite jam, loganberries.
 There was a creepy basement below the house where grandpa carefully stored nails, screws, jars and stacks of lumber.
-When I was little it was a terrifying place but as I got older it was one of my favorite hide outs from my older cousins.
-The main house had a front living room, a centrally placed dining room with a small kitchen and washroom off the back that was grandma’s domain.
-There were two bedrooms on the main floor with a bathroom in between and an enclosed back porch where I used to hang out and read.
+When I was little it was a terrifying place but as I got older it was one of my favorite hide outs from my terrifying brother and older cousins.
+The main house had a front living room and a centrally placed dining room with a small kitchen and washroom off the back that was grandma’s eminent domain.
+There were two bedrooms on the main floor with a bathroom in-between and a warm enclosed back porch that caught the afternoon sun where I used to hang out and read.

 In 1940 Uncle Charlie (Charles Bourne, Aunt Jane’s brother) committed suicide with a gun in the back porch and in the 1950s many of Skipper’s family began to pass away in that house.
-First, Aunt Jane in 1952 who died in the bathroom when she fell and broke her hip; then cousin Florence died in 1953.
+First, Aunt Jane in 1952 who died in the bathroom when she fell and broke her hip; then cousin Florence in 1953.
 Syd and Ivy then moved there around that time and they both lived there until they died.
-Ivy passed away in the house after a sudden heart attack in 1969 where she literally fell into Sydney’s arms in the dining room.
+Ivy passed away in 1969 from a heart attack where she literally fell into Sydney’s arms in the dining room.
 It was just a few weeks before their 50th wedding anniversary and was huge shock to all of us.
-She was just 73.
+She was jut 73.
 Then Skipper passed away in the Fall of 1976 in the front room in a hospital bed from lung cancer.
 He was 94.

-I remember when I graduated from high school I told him I wasn’t sure what I wanted to do with my life and he told me that he didn’t either and probably never would.
+I remember when I graduated from high school I told him I wasn’t sure what I wanted to do with my life.
+At age 93 he told me that he didn’t either and probably never would.
 I laughed and told him he must be joking but he just looked at me and smiled.
-I think this is why we called him Skipper: he was the captain of his ship, his family, which in 2016 consists of 6 grandchildren, 13 great-grandchildren, and 5 great-great grandchildren.
+I think this is why we called him Skipper: he was the captain of his ship and his family, which in 2016 now consists of 6 grandchildren, 13 great-grandchildren, and 5 great-great grandchildren.
 And although he never gave out orders, it was clear that he was showing us all how to live, just by being who he was.